Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: A new single Bragg pulse

-\subsection{A new single Bragg pulse}
+\section{A new single Bragg pulse}

 In the experimental results reported in this work, we use different pulses and pulse sequences to explore the hydrodynamization process and its absence under different conditions.
 Our single Bragg pulse has $t_{\rm pulse}=10$ $\mu$s and $U_{\rm pulse}=18$ $E_r$, and it is applied to a system that is initially in a trap with $U_0=2.6$ $E_r$ and $\bar\gamma_0=3.4$.
+We choose these Bragg pulse parameters to correspond to the second Bragg pulse of the Newton's cradle sequence described in Sec.~\ref{sec:qnc}, which allows us to most directly compare the evolution of two- and three-peak experimental quenches.

-In Fig.~\ref{fig:profile10mus}(a), we plot our experimental results for the momentum distribution right after the Bragg pulse ($t_{\rm ev}=0$), and at three later times.
+In Fig.~\ref{fig:profile10mus}(a), we plot our experimental results for the momentum distribution right after the Bragg pulse ($t_{\rm ev}=0$), and at two later times.
 The most salient observation from these curves is that the momentum peaks broaden with time.
 In Figs.~\ref{fig:profile10mus}(b) and~\ref{fig:profile10mus}(c), we show theoretical results for the rapidity and momentum distributions, respectively, following the same Bragg pulse.
 The theory is for a single 1D gas in the TG limit with the same trap parameters as in the experiment.
-We set the atom number in the TG gas to be $N=29$, so that the energy density per particle before the pulse is the same as in the experimental system for the bundle of tubes.
-One can see that the rapidity distribution [Fig.~\ref{fig:profile10mus}(b)] does not evolve significantly during the time in which the momentum distribution [Fig.~\ref{fig:profile10mus}(c)] does evolve.
-Since the experimental system has an array of tubes with different atom numbers and finite $\gamma$, we do not expect our theoretical results for a single tube with $\gamma=\infty$ (initially in the ground state) to quantitatively match the experiment.
+We set the atom number to be $N=29$, so that the energy per particle in the ground state of the trapped TG gas before the pulse is the same as in the experimental system for the bundle of tubes.
+The rapidity distribution [Fig.~\ref{fig:profile10mus}(b)] does not evolve significantly during the time in which the momentum distribution [Fig.~\ref{fig:profile10mus}(c)] evolves.
+Since the experimental system has an array of tubes with different atom numbers and finite $\gamma$, we do not expect our theoretical results for a single tube with $\gamma=\infty$ (initially in the ground state) to quantitatively match the experiment~\cite{malvania_zhang_21}.
 Our goal is to espouse a simple theoretical description that allows us to qualitatively describe and understand the experimentally observed phenomena.